jwallwork23/turbine/README.md

-### Anisotropic mesh adaptive solution of the shallow water equations in the presence of tidal turbines ###
+### Shallow water modelling in the presence of tidal turbines using anisotropic mesh adaptivity

 In this code, anisotropic mesh adaptivity is applied to solving the nonlinear shallow water equations in the coastal, estuarine and ocean modelling solver provided by [Thetis][1].
 The Thetis project is built upon the [Firedrake][2]